Olympus E-PL8 vs E-PL9

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the E-PL9 provides a better video resolution than the E-PL8.
 It can shoot movie footage at 4K/30p, while the E-PL8 is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The E-PL8 and the E-PL9 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL8, the Olympus E-PL9, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The E-PL9 has one, while the E-PL8 does not.
 While the built-in flash of the E-PL9 is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.